 - 1 Palatine Hill: The Cradle of the City of Rome

 History of Palatine Hill

-The history of Palatine Hill begins before 1000a.
+The history of Palatine Hill begins in the 10th century BC.
 When the region began to receive the first settlements.
 According to the myth of the creation of Rome, it was on that hill that the cave that lived the wolf that saved and nursed Romulus and Remus, the founders of the city, was.

 Nowadays, the location of the cave, nicknamed Lupercal, is unknown.
 However, recent excavations suggest that it may be located under the ruins of the House of Lívia.